adelbertc/cinema/README.md

 vertices and return a floating point or integer value work (i.e. shortest path).
 This is because most of the algorithms I have dealt with thus far have this property and hence are easily parallelized.
+Use `ProbGraphCrew` if your algorithm is non-deterministic (e.g. random walks), and `GraphCrew` if it is (e.g. shortest path).
 If you would like more, please let me know and I'll see what I can do.
 Or better yet, fork Cinema and add it yourself!